 Which of the Following are Breach Prevention Best Practices?

-Companies can significantly reduce their risk of a data breach by implementing the best practices outlined in this guide, such as strong passwords, regular updates, using digital flipbooks instead of normal documents and employee training.
+Companies can significantly reduce their risk of a data breach by implementing the best practices outlined in this guide, such as strong passwords and MFA, regular software updates and vulnerability assessments, network segmentation, data encryption, limiting access, email authentication (DMARC), secure data disposal practices, using digital flipbooks instead of normal documents where appropriate, vigilant third-party vendor management, having a response plan including data backups, and comprehensive employee training.
 With a robust data breach prevention strategy, businesses can effectively safeguard their data, maintain regulatory compliance, and protect their reputation.

 What Can I Do If My Data Breached?